Other articles

 Indo-European seems to have had two words for "blood" *krewh₂-: "spilled blood, blood outside the body" (with extended meanings of bloodshed and cruelty) contrasts to *h₁ésh₂r̥: "flowing blood, living blood" (with extended meanings of family).

-The root *krews- is probably a derived root, and means "to harden …
+The root *krews- is probably a derived root, and means "to harden, to coagulate …

 read more